mph-/lcapy/README.md

 The testsuite can be run using

     $ nosetests3 --pdb

 Better still, use the --pdb option to enter the Python debugger on a failure:

     $ nosetests3 --pdb

 To check for coverage use:

     $ nosetests3 -with-coverage --cover-package=lcapy --cover-html

-and then view cover/index.html in a www browser.
+and then view cover/index.html in a web browser.

 Updates
 -------

-Version 0.30.0 tweaks the syntax to perform transformations based on the argument, e.g., V(s) or V(t)
+- Version 0.30.0 tweaks the syntax to perform transformations based on the argument, e.g., V(s) or V(t)

-Version 0.28.0 works with Sympy 1.2.
+- Version 0.28.0 works with Sympy 1.2.

-Version 0.26.0 adds noise analysis.
+- Version 0.26.0 adds noise analysis.

-Version 0.25.1 adds time-domain analysis for circuits without reactive components.
+- Version 0.25.1 adds time-domain analysis for circuits without reactive components.

-From version 0.25.0, Lcapy performs more comprehensive circuit analysis using combinations of DC, AC, and Laplace analysis.
+- From version 0.25.0, Lcapy performs more comprehensive circuit analysis using combinations of DC, AC, and Laplace analysis.
 This added functionality has resulted in a slight change of syntax. cct.R1.V no longer prints the s-domain expression but the decomposition of a signal into each of the transform domains.

-Copyright 2014--2018 Michael Hayes, UCECE
+Copyright 2014--2019 Michael Hayes, UCECE